 The Flyway example

-The vast amount of research on birds in the Wadden Sea in the past decades has shown that the Wadden Sea is an essential link in the flyway of many species.
-The key to understanding why populations are thriving or not, is to identify the weakest link.
-That may occur in the Wadden Sea or elsewhere along the flyway.
-Like many bird species, many fish species also migrate during their life or annually.
-Focusing only on the Wadden Sea will therefore not reveal the driving force behind the declines in fish we have witnessed within the Wadden Sea.
+An enormous amount of research has been done on birds in the Wadden Sea in past decades, and this has shown that the Wadden Sea is an essential link in the flyway of many species.
+The key to understanding why populations are thriving, or not, is to identify the weakest link, which may be in the Wadden Sea or elsewhere along the flyway.
+Like many bird species, many fish species also migrate, either annually or at some point during their life.
+Focusing only on the Wadden Sea might not necessarily reveal the driving force behind the declines in fish numbers that have been observed in the area.
 To identify the weakest link, populations need to be studied on the appropriate spatial scale, and this approach has now been agreed upon with our fellow Wadden Sea countries, Germany and Denmark.
-Wadden Tools – Swimway therefore studies the function of the Wadden Sea within the whole life cycle and focuses on species and habitats that have hitherto remained underrepresented in Wadden Sea fish research.

-In a model setting, we will eventually test which management measures, and in which implementation, would lead to the best improvements in living conditions for fish and ultimately larger populations.
+Eventually we will test in a model setting which management measures are likely to lead to the best improvements in living conditions for fish, and how they should be implemented.
 We will do this for four different fish guilds (the ecological term for species that use the Wadden Sea in the same way, e.g. marine juveniles, estuarine residents).
-The measures taken into account in this approach include management adjustments on the salt marshes, areas closed for fishing, construction of bird breeding areas and fish migration facilities.
+The measures to be tested will include management adjustments on the salt marshes, areas closed for fishing, construction of bird breeding areas and fish migration facilities.
 In this way, we will determine whether and how these measures contribute to better living conditions for fish in the Wadden Sea.